Skip to menu Skip to content Skip to footer

 Overview

-Prepare yourself to research and develop the next big breakthroughs in technology and science with this dual degree program.
+Prepare to lead the way in technology and science with this dynamic 4-year dual degree.

 Location